ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 6. According to the metadata, D1 should feature school self-evaluations.
 However, the self-evaluations are grouped according to 'Codice istituto comprensivo' (Comprehensive school ID), instead of being listed by 'Codice scuola' (School ID).

-7. D3 contains some incorrect postal codes.
-The issue is that postal codes were coded as integer values in their csv format (obtained through sparql).
-This causes problems with postal codes starting with one or more 0, which are automatically deleted by the machine.

-8. D3 contains a column called "ISILIdentifier" and all the cells below this column are empty.
+7. D3 contains a column called "ISILIdentifier" and all the cells below this column are empty.

 ### 4.2 Juridical and ethical analysis (privacy, licenses, purposes, etc.)